Generative Modeling of Weights: Generalization or Memorization?: Introduction

 In this study, we seek to answer an important question: have the generative models learned to produce meaningfully distinct weights that \textit{generalize} beyond the training set of checkpoints, or do they merely \textit{memorize} and reproduce the training data?
-While prior work has focused on evaluating these methods based on the performance of the generated models on the downstream tasks, this question is critical to understanding both the fundamental mechanisms and the practicality of these methods.
+While in prior work, the evaluation of these methods is largely based on the performance of the generated models on the original tasks, this question is critical to understanding both the fundamental mechanisms and the practicality of these methods.
+To investigate the extent of generalization, we analyze four representative weight generation methods~\citep{peebles2022learning,schurholt2022hyper,erkocc2023hyperdiffusion,wang2024neural}, covering different generative models and original tasks.
+These methods have been impactful, inspiring a line of follow-up research~\citep{liang2024make, soro2024diffusion, zhou2024neumadiff, cao2025hyper, wang2025recurrent, zhang2025reimagining, zhang2025dnf}, and they claim to generate novel weights.

-To investigate this question of generalization, we analyze four representative weight generation methods~\cite{schurholt2022hyper,peebles2022learning,erkocc2023hyperdiffusion,wang2024neural}, covering different types of generative models and downstream tasks.
-We first find the nearest training checkpoint to each generated checkpoint, to assess the novelty in the generated weight values.
-Surprisingly, \textit{almost all} generated checkpoints \textit{closely resemble} specific training checkpoints, showing far less novelty than a new model trained from scratch.
+To assess the novelty of the generated checkpoints, we compare each of them to its nearest training checkpoint.
+Unlike what previous methods have claimed, \textit{almost all} generated checkpoints \textit{closely resemble} specific training checkpoints in weight values, showing far less novelty than a new model trained from scratch.
 Beyond weight space similarity, we also examine the behaviors of generated models and their nearest training models.
 We compare the decision boundaries for classification models and the reconstructed 3D shapes for neural field models.
-In both cases, we find that these generated models, which are very close to training models in weight space, also exhibit highly similar \textit{outputs} as the training ones.
+In both cases, these generated models, which are very close to training models in weight space, also exhibit highly similar \textit{outputs}.

-Further, we show that current generative modeling methods offer no advantage over simple baselines for creating new model weights, in terms of producing models that differ from training checkpoints in behavior while maintaining model performance.
-These baselines generate new weights by adding Gaussian noise to training weights or interpolating between them.
-To quantify how novel a generated model's behavior is relative to the behaviors of the training models, we compute a similarity metric for models based on their overlap in prediction errors on the test set.
+Further, we show that current generative modeling methods offer no advantage over simple baselines (\eg, adding Gaussian noise to or interpolating between training weights) in creating novel, high-performing model weights.
+The novelty of a generated model's behavior relative to the training models is quantified using a similarity metric for models based on their overlap in test set errors.